umichAC99/H-Oobleck-local/docs/Oobleck-learning-notes.md

   }
 ```

-3. We need to write an API in [`pipeline_template.cpp`](../oobleck/csrc/planning/pipeline_template.cpp) that implements our ideas, the sketch code will be like:
+3. ~~We need to write an API in [`pipeline_template.cpp`](../oobleck/csrc/planning/pipeline_template.cpp) that implements our ideas, the sketch code will be like:~~ [This is legacy since it's not optimal.
+The main goal is to effectively find the optimal solution]
 ```python
     # nodes is a directory, key is the node type, value is a tuple [num_nodes, num_gpus_per_node]
     AC99(node_types, total_nodes):